FROM THE GROUND UP

 I haven’t had much experience with kitchens or bathrooms recently, although I have worked on a few kitchen installations in the past, as the company I work for has its own joinery factory.
 Working with the finer detail of home building, such as kitchens or bathrooms, isn’t really an area that I’m interested in – I’d rather focus on the broader construction side of things.

-Although its not my favourite thing, I’m glad I’ve had joinery experience, as I believe that having a broad range of skills is important.
+Although it’s not my favourite thing, I’m glad I’ve had joinery experience, as I believe that having a broad range of skills is important.
 I want to be able to have a crack at everything on site and be able to give things a decent go if they come up during a job.

 I’ve also gained some broader joinery experience over the last few weeks, making doors and things like that.
 And, even though I don’t see myself doing that a lot in the future, it’s still good experience.